nishamizh/python_dataScience/README.md

-These are self learn practice of MAchine Learning
+These are self learn practice of Machine Learning for naive users.